BuildTheEarth/twitch-bot/README.md

 ## Setup

-zWe can offer almost no support on this as this is customized for BTE's needs.
+We can offer almost no support on this as this is customized for BTE's needs.

 This has only been tested on [Python 3.9.0](https://www.python.org/downloads/release/python-390/) and we cannot guarantee it works on older versions.